Skip to main content

 Learn More About Sara

-by Sara Calvert-Kubrom, former admissions officer at Lewis & Clark College When researching colleges and deciding where to apply, there are so many factors to consider that vary for each student – cost, location, academic quality and programming, athletics, student life, professional development, and so much more.
+Brian Swann, former admissions officer at Carleton College, contributed to this post When researching colleges and deciding where to apply, there are so many factors to consider that vary for each student – cost, location, academic quality and programming, athletics, student life, professional development, and so much more.
 We often talk to families about the importance of a college being a strong “fit” for a student, but what does this really mean?
 Although some aspects of fit can be quantified and measured, sometimes it is a feeling that a student gets when they step foot on a campus, or a profound resonance with the campus values and culture.
-For many students I’ve worked with, elements of diversity and identity have been critical in researching colleges and ultimately determining where to attend.
+For many students we’ve worked with, elements of diversity and identity have been critical in researching colleges and ultimately determining where to attend.
 This is part of the college search process that is deeply personal, often vulnerable, important to authentically reflect on, and wildly different for each family.
-Here are some elements of diversity that I’ve discussed and explored with students when researching colleges: race, ethnicity, country of origin, gender and/or sexual identity, religion, geographic diversity of students’ home states, social and political beliefs, socioeconomic status, and family background/exposure to higher education.
-But how can a student research the diversity of a college, campus culture, and an institution’s commitment to be truly welcoming of students like them?
-As a student begins their preliminary college research, it can be helpful to first start with numbers and statistics.
-Here are a few helpful resources: Although the aforementioned examples are helpful resources, they are merely examples, as each student may be looking for different elements of personal identity and diversity in their college experience.
+Here are some elements of diversity that we’ve discussed and explored with students when researching colleges: race, ethnicity, country of origin, gender and/or sexual identity, religion, geographic diversity of students’ home states, physical and mental health, disability/accessibility support services, social and political beliefs, socioeconomic status, and family background/exposure to higher education.
+But how can a student research the diversity of a college, campus culture, and an institution’s commitment to truly welcome students like them?
+As a student begins their preliminary college research, it can be helpful to begin with numbers and statistics.
+As a starting point for your search, here are a few helpful resources: Although the aforementioned examples are helpful resources, they are merely examples, as each student may be looking for different elements of personal identity and diversity in their college experience.
 And, although numbers and statistics are a helpful starting point, they only tell part of the story in this very human process.
-To explore the topic of campus diversity beyond the numbers, I spoke with my friend and colleague Jamiere Abney, Associate Dean of Admission and Coordinator of Outreach for Opportunity and Inclusion at Colgate University to get his recommendations on how students can engage with colleges to research diversity.
-Here are some of Jamiere’s suggestions:
+Based on our experience as admissions officers, we have compiled a list of ways students can explore campus culture as part of their college research:

 • Look for information about diversity on college websites.
 How easy (or hard) is it to find information about diversity and inclusion and evidence of anti-racism initiatives?
-The prominence of important information about diversity and inclusion can sometimes signal institutional priority and commitment to diversity, equity, and inclusion plans.
+The prominence of this information can sometimes signal institutional priorities and commitments.

-• If you are a first generation college student, look for resources the college has specifically for first-gen students.
+• If you are the first in your family to attend college, look for resources the college has specifically for first-generation students.

-• Look for clubs, organizations, and academic and student life offices linked to your identity and explore their offerings.
+• Look for clubs, organizations, and academic and student life offices related to your identity and interests.

 • Reach out to the office of admission and/or campus offices and inquire about following:

-• Opportunities to speak with faculty to learn about if/how diversity and inclusion initiatives fit into the curriculum and courses.
+• Opportunities to speak with staff or faculty to learn about if/how diversity and inclusion initiatives fit into the curriculum, courses, and programming.

 • If students are empowered and included in diversity and inclusion initiatives.

-• What campus climate and culture are like and how issues of diversity and identity are celebrated and discussed on campus.
+• What campus climate and culture are like and how issues of diversity, identity, gender, religion, and politics are celebrated and discussed on campus.

 • Find ways to speak with current students to hear their perspectives from different identities and lived experiences: